vankeisb/b-watch/README.md

 # RHEL

-The tray ison isn't shown by default on RHEL8, you need to install the AppIndicator Support GNOME shell extension.
+The tray icon isn't shown by default on RHEL8, you need to install the AppIndicator Support GNOME shell extension.